harpur/PlayData/GenomeChecks/README.md

 cdbfasta GCF_014825515.1_WHU_Ajam_v2_genomic.fna
 ```

 The results can be found in the BLAST output file called 'bimpConst'.
 Throughout all the analysis below, when I say 'match' I mean e-value of 0 and a full-lenght alignment.
 I used 1e-10  but really only looked at cases where the evalue approached 0.There are three scaffolds that match to MRJP3.
-I extracted those scaffolds (below) using cdbtools.
-They have blast mathces to MRJP1,2, and 3 from Apis cerana.
+I extracted those scaffolds ( see below) using cdbtools.
+They have blast matches to MRJP1,2, and 3.
 Funky.

-I go through a few more cases below.
+The MRJPs aren't the only ones.
 Vg and many more honey bee genes show up in the bat genome with near 100% identity to honey bee genes.
 Most of the cases I found are restricted to single scaffolds.
 There are at least two cases (NW_023538398.1; NW_023578212.1) where a long-ish (>13Kb) scaffold maps to mulitple honey bee genes and bat genes.
-For example, XM_037159202.1 (PRDM-9) is on NW_023578212.1 and honey bees don't have this gene.
+XM_037159202.1 (PRDM-9, a gene honey bees lack) is on NW_023578212.1 and so is honey bee tubulin-1 (XM_392313.7).

 Blast output for MRJP3 against the bat genome.